cheung31/streamhub-gallery/README.md

         collection.pipe(view);

-You now have a Timeline!
-See this all in action on [this jsfiddle](http://jsfiddle.net/G9PPf/5/).

 ### Changing Themes

 The ```GalleryView``` constructor accepts the ```animator``` option.
 By passing in an instance of a ```Animator```, the Gallery view can be customized to visualize a stream to your liking.
 There are two animators included, ```streamhub-gallery/animators/coverflow-animator``` and ```streamhub-gallery/animators/carousel-animator```.